BACK

 Fixing the build process

-Last week we had the development environment ready and also, presumably, the environment to distribute builds.
-But throughout the week, I noticed that with the distributed build, Jangouts have issues with grid elements inside the video chat room.
-After a while trying different configurations for Webpack, I found that the issues were mainly related to the uglify process.
+Last week the development environment was ready, and presumably the distribution environment too.
+But throughout the week, I noticed the distributed build caused grid element issues inside the video chat room.
+After testing various Webpack configurations, I traced the problems to the uglify process.

 Adding test runner